UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 - Caring for children under 18 years of age.

-Green Mountain Care can become available to a person who is a carer of someone with a disability.
+Green Mountain Care can become available to a person who cares for someone with a disability.
 Medicaid in Vermont covers the following:

 - In-patient hospital stays